akeneo/pim-helpcenter/content/md/productivity/manage-your-rules.md

 SCREENSHOT

-#### If your action is available in the UI, but not the attribute used in this action
+#### If in the UI, your action is available but the attribute used in this action isn't
-For example, it's a `set attribute value` action (already available), and the target attribute is an attribute type that is not supported yet such as an `asset collection`): then you will be able to edit **only the attributes types that are available in the UI**.
-You won't see the other attribute types.
+For example, you needed to use a `set attribute value` action (already available), and a target attribute that is not supported yet such as an `asset collection`.
+Therefore you previously imported your rule via YML.
+In this case, you will only be able to edit **the attribute types that were already available in the UI**.
+You won't see the other attribute types, such as the asset collection in our example.

 SCREENSHOT